 Fintech enrollment form

 Fintech provides alcohol retailers a secure, hassle-free way to pay alcohol deliveries electronically.

 Their electronic system streamlines your alcohol payments.
 This process alleviates business interruptions and speeds up deliveries by an average of 15 minutes each time you receive alcoholic beverage products.

-To enroll in Fintech, fill out this form and fax or email to
+To enroll in Fintech, fill out this enrollment form on the Fintech website.